Embarrass Fair, age 14

 Baby Grant Johnson; vocals, 12 & 6 string guitars, resonator

-is my touring folk duo, keeping the folk tradition alive!
+duo with my good buddy, keeping the folk tradition alive!

 Rich Mattson; guitar, vocals